Russell A. Rourke: Public service

 Rourke began his civilian government service as administrative assistant to Republican Congressman John R. Pillion of New York.
 In 1965, he became administrative assistant to Congressman Henry P. Smith III another New York Republican.
-When Congressman Smith retired in 1974, Rourke ran as a Republican-Conservative candidate for Congress in 36th district of New York.
+When Congressman Smith retired in 1974, Rourke ran as a Republican-Conservative candidate for Congress in the 36th district of New York.
 Although the district had been held by Republicans for the previous 62 years, Rourke had not lived in the district for many years and the Watergate scandal was an issue that worked against Republican candidates in the election.
-As a result, he was defeated by a three-to-two margin.
+As a result, he was defeated by a three-to-two margin to Democrat John LaFalce.

 Following his unsuccessful run for Congress, Rourke became deputy to presidential counselor John O. Marsh.
 In 1976, he became a special assistant to President Gerald R. Ford.
 His responsibilities included legislative liaison between the White House and Congress.
-After President Ford lost his bid for re-election in 1977, Rourke serve on the White House Transition Team.
+After President Ford lost his bid for re-election in 1977, Rourke served on the White House Transition Team.
 At the close of the Ford Administration, Rourke accepted a position as administrative assistant to Republican Congressman Harold S. Sawyer of Michigan.

 In May 1981, President Reagan nominated Rourke as assistant secretary for legislative affairs in the Department of Defense.
 In that capacity, Rourke was the principal adviser to Secretary of Defense Caspar W. Weinberger on congressional matters and was responsible for overseeing congressional liaison activities in the Department and military Services.
 Upon his departure in 1985, he was awarded the Department of Defense Distinguished Civilian Service Medal by Secretary Weinberger.

 On September 27, 1985, President Reagan nominated Rourke to replace Verne Orr who was retiring after five years as Secretary of the Air Force.
 After confirmation by the United States Senate, he was sworn in as the fifteenth Secretary of the Air Force on December 1, 1985.
 He served only four months in that position before resigning on April 7, 1986, for personal reasons.

 After leaving the Air Force, Rourke and his family operated a real estate business in Annapolis, Maryland.
 He died in Annapolis, Maryland, on January 19, 2003, at the age 71.